mariocj89/dothub/README.md

 ## How can I use the tool if I am need to provide a custom SSL certificate?
 Pass the envvar REQUESTS_CA_BUNDLE=YOURCERTPATH.cer before running dothub

-## I don't want the tool to manage my webhooksi a part of the config
+## I don't want the tool to manage a part of the config
 Just remove that part!
 If there is full section missing (hooks, options, members, etc.).
 It will be ignored